surjeetlodhirajput/Trading-API-Using-fatsAPI/README.md

 # REST API

-The REST API to the example app is described below.
+The REST API to the trade app is described below.
 ### Request

 `GET /`